josdagaro/tfsuit/README.md

 # tfsuit

 ## About
-Terraform customizable linter for defining your standards, styles, and naming conventions
+Terraform customizable tool for defining your standards, styles, and naming conventions

 ## Install
 ```sh